osebas15/Tyme/WorkingArticle.md

+- make workable state for my burger recepie add next functionality if subactivities are present create first step object on start or on next

+    timing functionality
-- make workable state for my burger recepie add next functionality timing functionality add toggle to NewActivityListView for small vs full activity cells draw multiple activities functionality
+    add toggle to NewActivityListView for small vs full activity cells draw multiple activities functionality